pedrofigueiredojs/pedrofigueiredojs/README.md

 <br />

-I'm a self-taught passionate FrontEnd developer from Brazil :brazil:
+I'm a self-taught passionate Front-End developer from Brazil :brazil:

 **About me**